About .mnu files

 Note that a .mnu file will work in any standard menu folder (e.g. \_ISO\MAINMENU or \_ISO\DOS or \_ISO\ANTVIRUS) or any sub-folder of any name under these folders - the names of the 3rd level folders (e.g. MNU) have no special significance - any name can be used because E2B searches all sub-folders for all .mnu files.

 .mnu files do not work in the \_ISO\AUTO folder (or below) and do not work in any \_ISO\WINDOWS folder or sub-folder.

 Instructions on how to use each .mnu file are included as text comments inside each sample .mnu file - please read the instructions in each .mnu file.
 You may also need to edit the .mnu file if you are using a slightly different version of the ISO so that the ISO filenames are correct.
 If your language uses special non-ASCII characters, save the .mnu file in UTF-8 format.

 Tip: If you want to have two menu entries to run the same linux ISO, e.g. one with and one without persistence, place both the .iso file and the .mnu file at the 2nd level (e.g. \_ISO\LINUX).

-IMPORTANT: Use forward-slash / instead of \ in folder paths. grub4dos is like linux and uses / instead of \.
+IMPORTANT: Use forward-slash / instead of \ for folder paths in a .mnu file - grub4dos is like linux and uses / instead of \.

 When a path or filename contains a space, you must precede each space character with \ (backslash) - example for "Ubuntu Boot CD 2014.iso" use:

 I tend to avoid spaces in payload filenames when using .mnu file for this reason!